 Suzanne Hall - has helped individuals who were not raised by their biological parents, locate them through DNA testing and genealogy.
 She is a happily married mother of two boys.
 She spends a lot of her time lately helping others find their first families.

 Tragically, she lost her own father at a young age and knows full well the pain of growing up with a missing parent.
 She is very comfortable in research and enjoys getting involved in very detailed work, like looking for patterns and clues.
 Research work is her forte and she loves a good challenge, especially when it involves helping others!

 Behind the scenes - volunteer search angels

 Some of our search angels prefer to remain anonymous in their participation in our community service.
-However, we feel compelled to at least share their first names here to acknowledge their deep commitment and dedication to providing our behind the scenes volunteer community service towards our nonprofit:
+However, we feel compelled to at least share their first names here to acknowledge their deep commitment and dedication to providing our behind the scenes volunteer efforts:

 - Adrienne, Andrea, April, Barbara, Bob, Brandi, Cristina, Deena, Dwight, Jasna, Jennifer, Jessica, Jill, Justin, Katherine, Kevin, Loretta, Mary, Penni, Susan and Tamera.